 “When you consider things like the stars, our affairs don’t seem to matter very much, do they?”
-These words by Virginia Woolf bring a certain caution and perspective to the competitive element of creative process.
+These words by Virginia Woolf bring a certain caution and perspective to the competitive element of the creative process.
 Still, it is good to complete the work of writing, which almost always happens when the work is shared with others.
 And then to have it well received is another gift.

 Awarded

-Awarded a seat in the MA-Poetry, Queen’s University, Belfast, 2024/25
+An MA in Poetry with distinction, Queen’s University, Belfast, 2024/25

 First Place for Poetry Published in 2023, Canadian Christian Communicators Awards, “One Day,” as published by Faith Today Magazine, Mar., 2023